subsquid-quests/network-test-two-high-traffic-logs-squid/README.md

 The network is ready for its first stress test!
 Help with it by running this squid.

-Note: you'll need to have at least **update the exact amount** tSQD to complete this quest.
+Note: you'll need to have at least 100 tSQD to complete this quest.
 Obtain them by doing other quests first.

 ### I. Install dependencies: Node.js, Docker, Git.